kstenschke/grepc/README.md

 **Output e.g.:**

 ```
-"White Christmas"  - 156 occurrences.
+156 "White Christmas"
-"Candle in the Wind"   - 155 occurrences.
+155 "Candle in the Wind"
-"In the Summertime"  - 154 occurrences.
+154 "In the Summertime"
-"I will always love you"  - 153 occurrences.
+153 "I will always love you"
-"Rock around the Clock"  - 152 occurrences.
+152 "Rock around the Clock"
-"Its now or never"  - 151 occurrences.
+151 "Its now or never"
-"We are the world"  - 150 occurrences.
+150 "We are the world"
 ```